Summary

 req.end();

-The returned datatype is used to get information on memory and disk usage, as well as the status of LogCollector, any errors logged, and the source of log entries.
-The table below list all of the parameters, including links to sub-parameters:
+For the results, you can get information on memory and disk usage, as well as the status of LogCollector, any errors logged, and the source of log entries.
+The table below list all of the choices, including links to sub-choices:

 ParameterTypeRequiredDefaultStabilityDescription